Skip to main content

 List files do not contain column headers

 • metadata.json ← This contains each column header name, data type, and whether it is encrypted.
-If encryption is used, the dek and kek are also provided
+If encryption is used, the dek and kek are also provided.

-S3 Export (non-Hybrid, non-TEE) File Structure
+S3 Export (Snowflake) File Structure

 • s3://<data-source-location>/<custom-prefix>

-• /yyyy-MM-dd ← Run Date
+• /yyyy-MM-dd ← Run date

 • /runID ← RunID available in the Clean Room and via API ( /cleanroom-questions/{cleanroomQuestionId}/cleanroom-question-runs )